North Korea says enters "state of war" against South

 The two Koreas have been technically in a state of war since a truce that ended their 1950-53 conflict.
 Despite its threats, few people see any indication Pyongyang will risk a near-certain defeat by re-starting full-scale war.

-There was no sign of unusual activity in the North's military to suggest an imminent aggression, a South Korean defence ministry official said.
+There was no sign of unusual activity in the North's military to suggest an imminent aggression, a South Korean defense ministry official said.

 CALLS FOR RESTRAINT